-Welcome to Science of Contemporary Issues I!
-CHEM 1001 is the first class is a three-quarter sequence focused on real-world applications of chemistry.
-The first quarter focuses on sustainability, pollution, and climate change.
-To understand these topics, we will explore the behavior of gases, properties of solutions, chemical reactions in the atmosphere, and acid-base chemistry.
+Welcome to Science of Contemporary Issues III!
+CHEM 1003 is the third class of a three-quarter sequence focused on real-world applications of chemistry.
+This quarter will focus on the chemistry of polymers, plastics, drugs, nutrition and chemicals in food.
+The first quarter focused on sustainability, pollution, and climate change.
+Last quarter we explored fundamental aspects of non-covalent interactions, nuclear chemistry, redox reactions, and energy storage.

-Lecture Instructor: Professor Bryan J. Cowen; Laboratory Instructor: Professor Emily Barter
+Lecture Instructor: Professor Bryan J. Cowen; Laboratory Instructor: Professor Emily Barter e-mail: bryan.cowen@du.edu